 A day out in the area around Monmouth.
 We visit the animals at Raglan Farm Park; go canoeing on the Wye with Yofi Paddlesports and visit the Wye Valley Butterfly Zoo.
+Two months later we’re back to see if we can crack the Elton Maize Mazes.

 Friday 30 May.
 Cloudy with sunny spells.
-19°Cnb. there’s too much nature related to do in Wye Valley to limit the day to just one challenge – so we did three!
+19°C – nb. there’s too much nature related to do in Wye Valley to limit the day to just one challenge – so we did three!
 B is going away with the school for three days the following week so we justified it by saying it could fill in for those.

 216 – Stroking a baby donkey at Raglan Farm Park